 Take a dip in the pool

+If you’re hoping to get in some Disney Pool Time, then you can settle in at The Meadows, where the main pool is located, just behind the gift show.
 Whether you love the water slide and high energy over at the Meadow Swimmin’ Pool or the laid back peaceful atmosphere of the Wilderness Swimmin’ Pool, Fort Wilderness has you covered for those hot Florida days.
+There is also a refillable mug station and snack window for quick grab and go foods.

 The cost of the campsites and cabins of Fort Wilderness can vary greatly depending on the season and availability.
 We recommend booking a campsite as early as you know you’d like to travel as sites fill up quickly and you can always call to have rates adjusted later should they be offered at a discount after you book.